Jessie-Watt/Data-Analysis-on-SQL/README.md

-# **TASK 2 - ANALYSIS ON JESSICA'S COMPANY EMPLOYEE DATAILS AND THEIR SALARY SCALE MANAGEMENT DATA
+# **TASK 2 - ANALYSIS ON JESSICA'S COMPANY EMPLOYEE DETAILS AND THEIR SALARY SCALE MANAGEMENT DATA

 # **ACTIVITY**
 1. Select the employees table and show the data where city is Mumbai and Delhi.